wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Attack on SackeWs Harbor — affair of Og~. densburgh — British drove from St. Regis, by the Troy militia under major Young — the brigs Adams and Caledonia re-captured by capU Elliot, near fort Erie.
+Attack on SackeWs Harbor--affair of Og~. densburgh--British drove from St. Regis, by the Troy militia under major Young--the brigs Adams and Caledonia re-captured by capU Elliot, near fort Erie.